You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Raku Workshop Details

-Time slots are available Friday, September 22 from 11 AM to 7:30 PM and Saturday, September 23 from 9:30 AM to 6:30 PM.
+Time slots are available Friday, September 26 from 11 AM to 7:30 PM and Saturday, September 27.
 Time slots are first come, first serve so register today!

 Each workshop will take approximately 1½ hours from start to finish.
 You will be able to take your piece home when the process is completed.